Long Branch and the Presidency

 President Garfield granite marker at his death spot in Elberon, 2010s.
 The tablet was placed there in 1959.

-Railroad spur line transporting the ailing president from Elberon train station to Francklyn cottage is completed.
+A 3,500-foot-long railroad spur line transported the ailing president from the Elberon train station to Francklyn cottage.
 Legions watch as the wounded president arrived, September 1881.

 Garfield Tea House or Hut on Oliver Byron property (1882-1910).
 Built from the railroad ties used to move the president from train station to the house where he died.